 What happens to subscription prices over the summer?
 We love teaching our in-person classes, but because our venues host summer camps we’ll have to take a break from Monday 26th July to Friday 3rd September inclusive.
 Everyone’s fees will drop down to £19.99 / month for payments taken between 24th July to 23rd August, although you can of course cancel and rebook (if there are places available).
 We hope, though, that you’ll keep your membership ticking over so that your place is guaranteed in September, and maybe invite some family or friends along to join you (free of charge) at one of the intergenerational online classes we’ll be running throughout the summer for members.

 Why is the price for one location different to another?
 The cost of the class varies due to different room and piano hire rates from venue to venue.

 Why is it more expensive than some of the other baby & toddler classes?
 Because you get what you pay for!
 No seriously, we have a piano accompanist, AND an orchestral musician leading the class, AND occasional visiting ensemble musicians and they all have to be paid!

 What happens if I go on holiday or my child is ill?
 Can I do make up classes?
 Not at the moment while we’re trying to keep as COVID secure as possible.
-You can always take one – or more – of the 13 weekly live online classes instead.
+You can always take one or both weekly live online classes instead.